Using Driver Verifier to identify issues with Windows drivers for advanced users

 You can select one or several drivers from the list and switch the status using the two buttons under the list.
 You can also right-click a driver name to display the context menu, which lets you perform state toggling.

-In the bottom of the dialog box, you can specify additional drivers (separated by spaces) that you want verified after the next restart.
+In the bottom of the dialog box, you can specify more drivers (separated by spaces) that you want verified after the next restart.
 You typically use this edit control when you want to install a new driver that is not already loaded.

 If the radio button group on the top of the list is set to Verify all drivers, the list and the Verify and Don't Verify buttons and the edit control are unavailable.
-This means that after the next restart, all the drivers in the system are verified.
+It means that after the next restart, all the drivers in the system are verified.

 You can set the verification type using the check boxes in the upper-right area of the dialog box.
 You can enable I/O Verification at level 1 or at level 2.
 Level 2 verification is stronger than level 1.

-You must save any modification to the settings by selecting Apply.
+Save any modification to the settings by selecting Apply.
 There are two more buttons in this page:

 After you select Apply, you must restart the computer for the changes to take effect.